Select any two GPUs for comparison

-In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GT 630 2GB DDR3 are noticeably better than the Nvidia GeForce 7950 GT.
+In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GT 630 Palit 2GB Edition are significantly better than the Nvidia GeForce 7950 GT.

-The GT 630 has a 260 MHz higher core clock speed than the GeForce 7950 GT, but the GeForce 7950 GT has 8 more Texture Mapping Units than the GT 630.
-As a result, the GeForce 7950 GT exhibits a 0.2 GTexel/s better Texture Fill Rate than the GT 630.
-This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support DirectX 10 or higher, so Texture Rate holds more weight than when comparing more modern GPUs.
+The GT 630 has a 230 MHz higher core clock speed than the GeForce 7950 GT, but the GeForce 7950 GT has 8 more Texture Mapping Units than the GT 630.
+As a result, the GeForce 7950 GT exhibits a 0.7 GTexel/s better Texture Fill Rate than the GT 630.
+Neither of these GPUs support DirectX 10 or higher, so Texture Rate holds more weight than when comparing more modern GPUs.